Introduction

 Here are some common errors users face and how to troubleshoot them:

-• Missing Dependencies: Double-check your requirements.txt and requirements.system files to ensure all necessary packages are listed.
+Missing Dependencies: Double-check your requirements.txt and requirements.system to ensure all necessary packages are listed.

-• Memory Exceeded: Ensure your project’s memory footprint is under 512 MB.
-Consider optimizing or reducing unnecessary operations.
+Memory Exceeded: Ensure your project’s memory footprint is under 512 MB.
+Consider optimizing or removing unnecessary files.

 Basic Widget Example